 After you choose the metal you want, you get to the very interesting part of selecting the gem you want put on the promise ring.
 What’s lovely is that you don’t have to stick to the traditional diamond for the promise ring you’ll give.
-You may choose your loved one’s birthstone or even a gem that your girlfriend finds particularly beautiful.
+If your loved one is a Virgo, you may choose a Virgo birthstone or even a gem that your girlfriend finds particularly beautiful.

 As affordable alternatives to diamonds, going for a gemstone is a good option.
 You may want to veer away from “soft” gemstones such as opal, as it gets easily broken and scratched.
 Pearls, on the other hand, are easily affected by water, so this might not be an option for daily wear.
 Reasonably-priced yet durable gems are blue and pink sapphires, rubies, amethysts, blue and white topaz.
 Other options are the pretty emeralds, aquamarine, and quartz with medium-hard durability.

 When choosing a promise ring, take into consideration the personal style of your loved one.

 - Does she want a slim and dainty ring?